s-varun22/shopmate/README.md

 ### Problem Statement

-You need to design a website according to it with two pages.
+Design a website with two pages.

 - Home
 - Cart